UPDATED · News · 21 Jun 2026 · Claire Bennett

 Why this drifts onto your bill

-Here is the bit that would stop me, as a bill-payer rather than a tech writer.
-Connecting a 50 GW pipeline of new demand is not just a matter of running a cable to a warehouse.
+Here is the bit that would stop a bill-payer.
+Connecting a 50 GW pipeline of new demand is not just running a cable to a warehouse.
 It means reinforcing substations, building new transmission, and standing up generation to match — and the cost of much of that grid reinforcement is socialised across everyone’s standing charges and network costs, not billed solely to the company that triggered it.

-That is the structural unfairness I keep coming back to.
+That is the structural unfairness.
 A hyperscaler’s AI cluster and a pensioner’s two-bar heater both pay into the same network, but only one of them is driving a 460% surge in connection requests.
 Unless the rules change, ordinary households help pay to wire in an industry whose product they may never knowingly use.

-And the rules are, in fact, in play.
-The government has floated reforms that could let strategically important data centres jump the grid-connection queue ahead of other projects — including, potentially, ahead of clean-generation and housing connections that have been waiting years.
-Speeding up the build-out is defensible if you believe AI infrastructure is a national priority.
+And the rules are in play.
+The government has floated reforms that could let strategically important data centres jump the grid-connection queue ahead of other projects — including, potentially, ahead of clean-generation and housing connections that have waited years.
+Speeding up the build-out is defensible if AI infrastructure is a national priority.
 But queue-jumping is a political choice with losers, and the losers are quieter than the winners.

-What I’d want before I cheered this on
+What needs nailing down before cheering this on

-I am not in the “ban the data centres” camp.
+This is not the “ban the data centres” camp.
 The compute has to live somewhere, and a Britain that hosts this infrastructure keeps jobs, tax and a measure of digital sovereignty rather than renting it all from abroad.
 The economic case is genuine.

-But I’d want three things nailed down before treating a 50 GW gold rush as unambiguously good news.
-First, that speculative applications are stripped out of the queue, so the 50 GW figure reflects projects that will actually be built rather than placeholders.
-Second, that the cost of connecting industrial-scale AI demand is ring-fenced to the firms creating it, not smeared across domestic standing charges.
-And third, that the new demand is matched with new low-carbon generation rather than leaning on the existing system at the very moments — cold, still winter evenings — when it is already stretched to that 45 GW peak.
+But three things should be settled before treating a 50 GW gold rush as unambiguously good news.
+First, speculative applications stripped out of the queue, so the 50 GW figure reflects projects that will actually be built rather than placeholders.
+Second, the cost of connecting industrial-scale AI demand ring-fenced to the firms creating it, not smeared across domestic standing charges.
+Third, the new demand matched with new low-carbon generation rather than leaning on the existing system at the very moments — cold, still winter evenings — when it is already stretched to that 45 GW peak.

 If the regulator and government deliver those, the data centre boom can power the AI you use daily without quietly raiding the budget of the household next door.
 If they don’t, you’ll meet this story again — not in a policy paper, but as a line on your annual statement that nobody ever explained.
 Watch the connection-queue reforms closely this year.
 That is where it gets decided.